KC-85/OpenMicOxfordshire/PLAN.md

 ## Overall Vision

-A moderated, county-wide hub for open-mic nights (music, comedy, spoken word, jams) across Oxfordshire, with simple submissions for organisers, easy discovery for performers/audiences, and reliable listings.
+A moderated, county-wide hub for open-mic events (music, comedy, spoken word, jams) across Oxfordshire, with simple submissions for organisers, easy discovery for performers/audiences, and reliable listings.

 This will become the single source for "what's on" in Oxfordshire's grassroots scene.